epfl-ada/ada-2022-project-hotchocolate/README.md

 ## Proposed additional datasets

 We propose an auxiliary dataset consisting of information about 72 beers sold at EPFL's bar, SAT.
-This datases is constructed by parsing the SAT menu, available here.
+This datases is constructed by parsing the SAT menu, available [here](https://satellite.bar/bar/).
 For each beer, the following information is available:

 | Beer name | Price | Type | Brewery name | Origin | Available on tap?
 (True/False) | Available only seasonally?
 (True/False) | ABV | Serving volume |
 |-----------|-------|------|--------------|--------|------------------|---------------------------|-----|----------------|

 ## Methods

+### Data processing

+### Exploratory data analysis and first summary statistics

+### Standardization and bias correction

+### Textual analysis

 ## Proposed timeline